-I have been very conscious of the fact I and my family have a large carbon footprint for a while now, when I was in school we were given a short quiz by WWF that told us our impact on the world, and to say mine was good would be an insult to the poor turtles I help to kill.
+I have been very conscious of the fact I and my family have a large carbon footprint for a while now, when I was in school we were given a short quiz by WWF that told us our impact on the world, and to say mine was good would be an insult.

 My footprint was 117%!
 It’s insane to think that me living my (unsustainable) consumerist life was harming the environment in an embarrassingly big way.
 We all just think that little old us doing our thing won’t affect our eco-system too much?
 Well, we are wrong.
 And it’s time to change.

 This is what my footprint looks like.
 The crazy amount of products we buy (and don’t need) along with how we run our homes are the biggest factors that we need to change.